 The wide distribution of unfinished forms indicates that these artefacts are unlikely to have been produced by a workshop or distinct group of craftspeople.
 Indeed, the wide range of stages at which manufacture ceases may suggest a very individual and drawn out process of manufacture; an artefact could have taken years to produce.
 With that in mind, it is possible that the significance of maceheads lay in the mix of people and places they encountered during the manufacturing process.
 A single macehead may have passed through several hands during the process of manufacture, gaining biographical associations along the way.
-In this respect, our distinctions between finished and unfinished artefacts may require revision; the process may have had no end, only pauses.
-Whether they changed hands or not, some may have been worked on throughout their lives, modifications manifest as refinements to form (e.g. strongly concave surfaces) or enhancement of surface finish (e.g. brilliant polishing).
+In this respect, our distinctions between finished and unfinished artefacts may require revision; the process may have been worked on throughout their lives, modifications manifest as refinements to form (e.g. strongly concave surfaces) or enhancement of surface finish (e.g. brilliant polishing).
 It is notable that some of the most refined and highly finished maceheads are manufactured on the more 'exotic' raw materials, including banded Lewisian Gneiss.
 Artefacts that had travelled a considerable distance from source may have had elaborate and extensive biographies.